Updated: April 13, 2021

 Many dreams of working-from-home for the longest time.
 No more 3-hour commute.
 More time for your family and your endeavors, who wouldn’t want that?

-Right now, the New Normal pushed almost all businesses to operate online.
+There are certainly advantages and disadvantages of working-from-home.
+But right now, the New Normal pushed almost all businesses to operate online.
 You can now experience remote working as you’ve always wanted.

 The problem is, how do you find remote work?
 Or better yet, how do you become a remote worker?
 Here is a beginner guide to take you from just an aspiring remote worker to a successful one.